riscv-steel/riscv-steel/docs/source/mcu.md

   rvsteel_mcu_instance  (

-  // See I/O signals below for more information.
+  // See 'I/O signals' below for more information.

   .clock                (),
   .reset                (),